-Sarah Bagley is the Executive Director of a non-profit and a candidate for Alexandria City Council.
+Sarah Bagley is the Executive Director of a non-profit and is currently serving in her first term on the Alexandria City Council.

 "Growing up I was lucky enough to be surrounded by love, and that love taught me how to show up for my community.
 I know that Alexandria is a community of smart, passionate people who care about our community and the world around us.
-I am running for City Council to become a voice for that passion, and to build an Alexandria that works for every single one of us."
+I am seeking another term on City Council to continue to be a voice for that passion, and to continue building an Alexandria that works for every single one of us."

-Five years ago, she made the life-changing decision to leave her succesful legal career and begin working for an affordable housing non-profit, focused on connecting tenants with existing community resources.
+In 2015, she made the life-changing decision to leave her successful legal career and begin working for an affordable housing non-profit, focused on connecting tenants with community resources.
 Through this work, she's had the opportunity to work with people from every part of the country, from Spanish speaking immigrants in the Rio Grande Valley, to Nepalese immigrants in Fargo, to predominantly Black communities in Georgia and South Carolina.
-These experiences have taught her the value of listening and that there is no one size fits all solution to provide any community what they need to stabilize and improve their circumstances.
+These experiences have taught her the value of listening and that there is no one size fits all solution to provide communities what they need to stabilize and improve their circumstances.